alexmt/argo-combined-demo/README.md

 * Argo CD - Declarative continuous delivery for Kubernetes
 * Argo Rollouts - Progressive delivery for Kubernetes

-Each Argo sub-project is focused on a separate use-case and can be used independently but together Argo projects complement each other and form the **powerful application delivery platform**.
+Each Argo sub-project is focused on a separate use-case and can be used independently.
+But together, Argo projects complement each other and form a **powerful application delivery platform**.

 ## Demo

-This repository demonstrates how Argo allows gluing disconnected open-source projects into a complex system that the solves real use-case with zero code written.
+This repository demonstrates how Argo allows gluing disconnected open-source projects into a complex system that solves real-world use cases, with zero code written.

-We are going to build a web application consists of multiple microservices and a background batch processing system that leverages machine learning.
-The application allows user to upload an image, stores the photo in an S3 compatible storage and produces a new image with highlighted faces on it using a pre-trained ML model.
+We are going to build a web application consisting of multiple microservices as well as a background batch processing system that leverages machine learning.
+The application allows users to upload an image, stores the photo in an S3 compatible storage and produces a new image with highlighted faces on it using a pre-trained ML model.

 ![image](https://user-images.githubusercontent.com/426437/96329261-e9e35900-0fff-11eb-9da1-ee1bb29b761f.png)